Artificial Neural Networks and Deep Learning

 This course offers you an introduction to Artificial Neural Networks and Deep Learning.
 With focus on both theory and practice, we cover models for various applications, how they are trained and validated, and how they can be deployed in the wild.

-Classes will be a mix of short lectures and tutorials, hands-on problem solving, and project work in groups.
+Classes will be a mix of lectures, tutorials, hands-on problem solving, and programming work in groups.

 - Python programming